super-up/super_up_docs/docs/backend/backend.md

 5. Run `docker-compose up` to start the containers and view logs, or run `docker-compose up -d` to run in the background.

+### Running the Code (With Pm2)
+- [pm2](https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page) is a popular framework for run the nodejs applications in background with high performance
+- You need first to install it by `npm install pm2@latest -g`
+- You run the app is already ready to run with pm2 by run `npm run pm2`
+- To see the logs in real time you can run `pm2 logs`

 ### Common Errors

 1. If you encounter the error `ERROR [ExceptionHandler] Configuration key "JWT_SECRET" does not exist`, it means NestJS